rcsb/rcsb-embedding-model/README.md

 RCSB Embedding Model
 ---

-RCSB Embedding Model is a pytorch to transform macromolecule 3D structures into vectors.
+RCSB Embedding Model is a pytorch model that transforms macromolecule 3D structures into vectors.

 A web application implementing this method is available at [rcsb-embedding-search](http://embedding-search.rcsb.org).